jimmyangel/getNIFC/README.md

 ## getNIFC - Get a snapshot of [NIFC](https://data-nifc.opendata.arcgis.com/) data in TopoJSON format

 This utility retrieves a collection of fire perimeter files published by NIFC for the state of Oregon in geojson format and converts them to TopoJSON.
-All properties are preserved.
 The utility collects all individual perimeter files for a every fire and combines them into a single TopoJSON file per fire.

 The utility also produces a JSON summary file with a list of all fires processed.

-Percentage of forest land is calculated by intersecting the area of the last perimeter file with a GeoJSON shape of the forest land to intersect with (this functionality can be ignored).
+Percentage of forest land is calculated by intersecting the area of the last perimeter file with a GeoJSON shape of the forest land to intersect with.

 In addition, elevation data is added to the location of each fire in the summary file.